jckuri/AzureNeighborlyApp/README.md

 * Update the front-end code to appropriately query your published API
 * Provide a screenshot here of the front-end appropriately pulling up posts when you visit localhost.
 Note that if you have provided a screenshot or URL to a live site with the front-end later on in the assignment, that can also be used as proof here.

+A screenshot of the front-end appropriately pulling up posts when you visit localhost.
+Note that if you have provided a screenshot or URL to a live site with the front-end later on in the assignment, that can also be used as proof here.

 ## Logic Apps & Event Hubs